 Unbound’s unconventional structure provided the flexibility I needed to invest in the people around me.
 Instead of being constantly consumed by class schedules and homework like many of my friends, I was able to stop and be present with friends, family, and kids in the various ministries I was involved in.

-Choosing to be an Unbound student allowed me to earn a Bachelor of Science degree in Psychology before my 20th birthday.
-I was 15 and at the threshold of my Junior year of high school when I started college through Unbound.
-Because I earned dual credits, I was able to graduate high school the next semester and focus all my academic efforts on finishing college.
+Choosing to be an Unbound student allowed me to earn a BS in psychology before my 20th birthday.
+I was 15 and at the threshold of my junior year of high school when I started college through Unbound.
+Because I earned dual credit, I was able to graduate high school the next semester and focus all my academic efforts on finishing college.

 Because of the aforementioned flexibility I found in Unbound, the speed at which I worked varied greatly.
 But I never felt “behind.”
 There was no pressure for me to work faster than I felt I could with excellence.
 But there was also no predetermined classroom pacing to hold me back if I quickly mastered a concept.
-I completed my courses in the standard 4 years, and at 20 years old, I am well prepared for the next steps toward becoming a social worker.
+I completed my courses in the standard 4 years, and at 20 years old, I am well prepared for the next steps toward becoming a social worker (i.e. heading off to grad school).

 An Unexpected Benefit: College Classes Designed for Personal Growth